Stay Fit and Fed with these Virginia Day Trips

 Do: Pirate Parasail

 Haven’t you always kinda wanted to try parasailing?
-What better place to give it a go than Virginia Beach, where Pirate Parasail will give you a bird’s-eye view of the beachfront at up to 1,000 feet.
+What better place to give it a go than Virginia Beach, where Pirate Parasail will provide you with a bird’s-eye view of the beachfront at up to 1,000 feet?
 You don’t even have to get your feet wet if you don’t want to (although we recommend it).

 Eat: Zeke’s Beans & Bowls